Envirometrix/PredictiveSoilMapping/01-Introduction.md

-As mentioned previously, spatial information about the distribution of soil properties or attributes, i.e. soil maps or GIS layers focused on soil, is produced through soil resource inventories, also known as soil surveys or soil mapping projects
+As mentioned previously, spatial information about the distribution of soil properties or attributes, i.e. soil maps or GIS layers focused on soil, are produced through soil resource inventories, also known as soil surveys or soil mapping projects
 [@Burrough1971; @Avery1987; @Wysocki2005Geoderma; @Legros2006SP].
 The
-main idea of soil survey is, thus, production and dissemination of soil information for an area of interest usually to address a specific question or questions of interest i.e. production of soil maps and soil geographical databases.
+main idea of soil survey is, thus, the production and dissemination of soil information for an area of interest, usually to address a specific question or questions of interest i.e. production of soil maps and soil geographical databases.
 Although soil surveyors are usually not *per se* responsible for final use of soil information, how soil survey information